cyril42e/ephemeris/README.md

 For rise and set events, the azimuth at which it happens is also shown, which is the clockwise angle from North (thus with 0° indicating North, and 90° indicating East).

-For peak elevation (i.e. transit), the reached elevation is also shown, which is the angle above the horizon.
+For high point (i.e. transit), the reached elevation is also shown, which is the angle above the horizon.

+The constellation in which each object can be found at the configured date is also shown, with a link to https://www.heavens-above.com/ that allows to see where exactly in the constellation.

+### Configuration

+The interface language can be selected by clicking on the flag at the top left.

+The book icon below the flag allows to enable or disable the display of constellation names with their scientific (latin) name, instead of the current language.

 ## Technical explanations